GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Donut launches Watercooler, an easy way to socialize online with coworkers
+  - Commissary Club wants to help formerly incarcerated people find community
      <hr/>

-      - *If you miss hanging out with your coworkers but don’t want to spend a single second more on Zoom, the latest product from Donut might be the answer.
-The startup is launching its new Watercooler product today while also announcing that it has raised $12 millio…*
+      - *Y Combinator-backed employment platform 70 Million Jobs is launching a new social network geared toward helping formerly incarcerated individuals connect with each other.
+While 70 Million Jobs focuses on helping people with criminal records find jobs, Commiss…*

-  - One-click housing startup Atmos raises another $4M from Khosla, real estate strategics, and TikTok star Josh Richards
+  - Two weeks left to score early bird savings at TC Sessions: Space 2020
       <hr/>

-      - *Atmos wants to make designing a house as simple as a single click.
-Well, that vision is now getting a double click from VCs.
-The company, which we profiled back in July, announced today that it raised another $4 million, this time from Evan Moore at Khosla Ve…*
+      - *NASA just made history by landing a spacecraft on an asteroid.
+If that kind of technical achievement carbonates your glass of Tang, join us on December 16-17 for TC Sessions: Space 2020, an event dedicated to early-stage space startups.
+We’ve launched early-b…*

-  - The Wanderlust Group raises $14.2M to double-down on getting folks outdoors
+  - Developer productivity tools startup Raycast raises $2.7M from Accel
       <hr/>

-      - *The Wanderlust Group, a Rhode Island-based startup focused on building software for the boating world, announced that it has closed a $14.2 million Series B round of capital this week.
-The new funds were provided by Allen & Company, Drubner Equities and Aveni…*
+      - *Workplace SaaS tools for teams have seen rocket ship growth in the past several years, and that adoption has given rise to a host of software tools geared towards improving individual productivity.
+Many of the startups behind these tools see building a cult f…*

-  - Goodcover, the YC-backed insurance startup, raises $7.5 million in Series A
+  - India's WareIQ raises $1.65M for its Amazon-like delivery platform for sellers
       <hr/>

-      - *YC-backed Goodcover, the insurtech startup that looks to pass unused premiums back to the policyholder, is today announcing the close of a $7.5 million Series A funding round.
-The funding was led by Goodwater Capital, with participation from Fuel Capital, Bro…*
+      - *Despite e-commerce firms Amazon and Walmart and others pouring billions of dollars in India, offline retail still commands more than 95% of all sales in the world’s second largest internet market.
+The giants have acknowledged the strong hold neighborhood stor…*

-  - Meet the 11 startups graduating from the Entrepreneurs Roundtable Accelerator
+  - Donut launches Watercooler, an easy way to socialize online with coworkers
       <hr/>

-       - *Disruption favors the small startup, and the pandemic has most certainly been disruptive.
-So it’s no surprise that accelerators and incubators are pumping out new startups who are ready to tackle the problems of 2020.
-One such accelerator is the Entrepreneurs…*
+       - *If you miss hanging out with your coworkers but don’t want to spend a single second more on Zoom, the latest product from Donut might be the answer.
+The startup is launching its new Watercooler product today while also announcing that it has raised $12 millio…*

 <br />